MicrosoftDocs/power-automate-docs/articles/odata-filters.md

     ![name your flow](media/odata-filters/give-the-flow-a-name.png)

-Now, whenever an item in your SharePoint list (source) changes, your flow triggers and either inserts a new item or updates an existing item in your Azure SQL database (destination).
+Now, whenever an item in your SharePoint list (source) changes, your flow triggers and either inserts a new item or updates an existing item in your Azure SQL Database (destination).

 >[AZURE.NOTE]Your flow isn't triggered when an item is deleted from the source.
 If this is an important scenario, consider adding a separate column that indicates when an item is no longer needed.